philnguyen/soft-contract/README.md

   * Username: `aec`
   * Password: `aec`

-3. The desktop loads with a terminal poping up.
+3. The desktop loads with a terminal popping up.

 4. To run the benchmarks, type:

         test

-   This runs the test suite and reports the runtime for each.
+   This runs the test suite and reports the run-time for each.
    The longest one runs in about 30 seconds.
    For bad programs, the tool also prints out counterexamples.
    At the end, you should see a summary: